bekanne/bible_com/README.md

 Open Bible verses in web browser.

 positional arguments:
-  book                  Name of the book chapter               Chapter number verse                 Verse number
+  book                  Name of the book - can be upper or lower case, also just the beginning of the book name (e.g. 'heb' for Hebrews) chapter               Chapter number verse                 Verse number